LifeBringer/TipTronic/README.md

 Describe any challenges encountered while building the app.

 Had a couple of errors when dealing with resizing the UI.
 Eventually resolved it.
-Pretty straight forward to do and had a lot of fund doing.
+Would like to prevent Elon level of inputtable bill amount by limiting maximum.
+Pretty straight forward to do and had a lot of fun doing it.
 Hoping to update this at some point.

 ## License